Hangsolow/netcore-preview/README.md

 ## Startup extensibility
 ### Program.cs
-EPiServer will by default use the built-in Dependency Injection framework (DI) in .NET 5.
+CMS 12 will by default use the built-in Dependency Injection framework (DI) in .NET 5.
 To connect the DI framework with EPiServer you need to call extension method `IHostBuilder.ConfigureCmsDefault()` in Program.cs. <br/>
 To configure the application (including EPiServer) to use another DI framework you should call the extension method `IHostBuilder.UseServiceProviderFactory`.
 The example below shows how to configure the application to use Autofac:

 ```